amorphic/amorphic.github.io/james_stewart_cv.md

 :   Systems Administration role responsible for all operational aspects of a mobile content delivery system.

-    * Build + support ofRedhat ES 3.x servers running in-house mobile phone content delivery system (J2EE/JBoss/Tomcat).
+    * Installation and support of Redhat ES 3.x servers running in-house mobile phone content delivery system (J2EE/JBoss/Tomcat).
-    * Administration of Oracle 9i RDBMS back end.
+    * Administration of Oracle 9i RDBMS backend.
     * Configuration of WLANs and VPNs at client sites for content delivery.
     * Design and development of football community websites using HTML, XML/XSLT and PHP.